 The work of the firm is instantly recognizable and internationally respected for its distinguished body of modern architecture.
 Our offices in New York and Los Angeles employ a multicultural staff of talented professionals that have provided comprehensive design services in 20 countries and 16 languages.
 The firm was founded in 1963 by Pritzker Prize laureate Richard Meier.

 We aspire to thoughtful elegant contemporary architecture, that fulfills complex programmatic and operational needs, and professional services that exceeds our clients’ expectations for the delivery of substance and value.

-Our practice has extensive experience across a broad range of building types and sizes: cultural facilities, government offices, libraries and educational buildings, media production facilities, industrial research complexes, corporate headquarters, hotels and private residences.
+Our practice is distinctive for the clarity of its solutions across a broad range of building types and sizes: cultural facilities, government offices, libraries and educational buildings, media production facilities, industrial research complexes, corporate headquarters, hotels and private residences.

-We have also built nearly 20 museums, including the Barcelona Museum of Contemporary Art and, more recently, the Burda and Arp Museums in Germany.
-We currently have new projects in North America, South America, Europe and Asia.
+We have also designed nearly 20 museums, including the Barcelona Museum of Contemporary Art and, more recently, the Burda Museum and the Arp Museum in Germany.

 Recent and current work is a continuing variety of projects that includes mixed use residential towers in New York, Newark, Taiwan and Colombia, the Seamarq Hotel in South Korea, the Torre Cuarzo on Reforma in Mexico City, the Surf Club hotel and condominiums in Miami, Oaks Prague Villas and Apartments outside Prague, and commercial buildings in Prague and Seoul.